apache/james-project/src/adr/0047-jmap-push-over-websockets.md

 JMAP Push notifications allow clients to efficiently update (almost) instantly to stay in sync with data changes on the server.

-In order to support this, we need to have the server emit newests state changes to the client over a PUSH channel.
+In order to support this, we need to have the server emit newest state changes to the client over a PUSH channel.

 ## Decision